 IBCM's strategy focuses on leveraging the Bank's structuring and execution expertise to develop innovative financing and advisory solutions for clients.
-The divisional strategy is designed to generate sustainable and profitable growth.
-IBCM's key strategic priorities include: achieving a balanced product mix, optimising the client coverage model and using the CS group's global platform to meet clients' needs for cross-border expertise in developed and emerging markets.
+The divisional strategy is designed to generate sustainable, profitable growth and deliver returns in excess of its cost of capital.
+IBCM's key strategic priorities include: optimising the client coverage model, growing the M&A advisory and equity underwriting businesses and using the CS group's global platform to meet clients' needs for cross-border expertise in developed and emerging markets.

-In the UK, IBCM is focused on a capital efficient product mix of activities which includes advisory and underwriting activities as well as its global corporate derivatives business.
-A key element of IBCM's strategy is rebalancing its product mix to generate stronger results in M&A, advisory and equity underwriting, while maintaining its leading leveraged finance franchise.
-Refocusing efforts on these products will not only allow better support to clients' strategic goals, but will also contribute to a revenue mix that is more diversified and less volatile through the cycle.
+A key element of division strategy is generating stronger results in M&A advisory and equity underwriting, while maintaining a leading leveraged finance franchise.
+IBCM expects that reinvigorating efforts in these products will contribute to a revenue mix that is more diversified and less volatile through the market cycle.

-IBCM has also focused on its cost efficiency in the UK and on aligning its resource to market opportunities with the highest potential.
 IBCM continues to optimise client strategy in order to deliver efficient and effective client coverage.
-The strategic objective is to align and selectively invest in coverage and capital resources with the largest growth opportunities and where the CS group franchise is well-positioned.
+IBCM's strategic objective is to align, and selectively invest in, coverage and capital resources with the largest growth opportunities and where the franchise is well-positioned.
+IBCM has made progress in the execution of its plans for investment in the technology and healthcare sectors, and also aim to leverage strong sponsors franchise to capture growth in the private equity sector.